AyaanHimani/TrackUrSpends_AI-Flutter-Expense-Tracker-App-with-AI-Chatbot/README.md

 # TrackUrSpends AI

 Track and Manage Expenses

 ## Overview

-TrackUrSpends is a Flutter application designed to help users track and manage their expenses.
-It features user authentication, data storage in Firestore, and a conversational AI assistant using Dialogflow.
+TrackUrSpends AI is a comprehensive Flutter application designed to assist users in tracking and managing their expenses efficiently.
+The app leverages Firebase for authentication and data storage, and integrates Dialogflow for a conversational AI assistant.

+## Download

-**Note:** This app is optimized for Android users.
-Android users can download the app from the repository by clicking the APK in the [Download](Download) folder.
+Android users can download the app from the repository by clicking the APK in the [Download](Download/TrackUrSpends AI.apk) folder.
+To download the APK, click on the "View raw" button or the three dots and select "Download".

 ## Features

-- **Expense Tracking:** Add, edit, and delete expense entries.
+- **Expense Tracking:** Easily add, edit, and delete expense entries.
-- **Data Visualization:** View expenses through various charts and graphs.
+- **Data Visualization:** Gain insights through various charts and graphs.
-- **User Authentication:** Secure sign-up and login using Firebase Auth.
+- **User Authentication:** Secure sign-up and login with Firebase Auth.
 - **Reminders:** Set and manage reminders for expenses.
-- **AI Assistant:** Get insights and tips through the TUrS AI chatbot powered by Dialogflow.
+- **AI Assistant:** Get personalized insights and tips through the TUrS AI chatbot powered by Dialogflow.

+## Video

+Watch the demo video to see TrackUrSpends AI in action.
+The video is available in the [Video](Video/TrackUrSpends AI_Demo.mp4) directory.

 ## Getting Started